Pages

 Notes

-• The page element contains an optional info element, a title element, any general block content, and any number of section elements.
+• The page element contains an optional info element, a title element, an optional subtitle element, any mixture of general block content and links elements, any number of section elements, and any number of links elements.

 • The page element is the top-level element in any Mallard page file, and cannot occur in any other elements.